Dr. Hans-Joachim Prieß, LL.M.

 Hans-Joachim has represented many clients, including the German government, in procurement litigation before German review bodies and the European Courts in Luxembourg.
 He has advised applicants and defendants in procurement review or infringement proceedings before the European Commission, the European Investment Bank (EIB), the European Bank for Reconstruction and Development (EBRD), and the European Central Bank (ECB).
 He has also represented clients in procurement related Foreign Corrupt Practices Act (FCPA) proceedings before the US Department of Justice and the Securities and Exchange Commission (SEC).
 His international trade law practice ranges from customs and export control law to World Trade Organisation (WTO) matters, Free Trade Agreement matters and sanctions law, in particular the Iran and Russia sanctions.

 Hans-Joachim is admitted to the Bar in Germany (Rechtsanwalt).
-He is deputy chairman of the board of the German procurement association (forum vergabe e.V.) and a member of the editorial boards of Neue Zeitschrift für Bau- und Vergaberecht (NZBau) and of Public Procurement Law Review (PPLR).
+He is a member of the editorial boards of Neue Zeitschrift für Bau- und Vergaberecht (NZBau) and of Public Procurement Law Review (PPLR) and acted as deputy chairman of the board of the German procurement association (forum vergabe e.V.) for several years.

 Languages: German, English, French